2019 Japan Football League

 Starting from this season, the league reverted to a one-stage double round-robin again.

-2019 season Clubs
+Clubs

 Sixteen clubs will feature in this season of Japan Football League.
 There were some changes: Vanraure Hachinohe won promotion to pro football in 2018, while Cobaltore Onagawa was relegated.
 There are two new clubs in the JFL, debuting in this category: Matsue City won the Regional Promotion Series, while Suzuka Unlimited came second in the final phase.